8 MORE Reasons Why World Paper Free Day Matters

-Since the 1980s, we have been hearing about paper-free businesses and the drive to move toward a more digital workplace.
-At the time, the technology and people were not ready for this transformation.
-Today, the approach to digitally transform businesses has shifted from a technology first perspective to a more business-centric approach, with paper-free processes becoming a focal point and opportunity for many organizations.
+Since the 1980s, we have heard about paper-free businesses and the drive to move toward a more digital workplace.
+At the time, technology and people were not ready for this transformation.
+Today, the approach to digitally transform businesses has shifted from a technology-first perspective to a more business-centric approach, with paper-free processes becoming a focal point and opportunity for many organizations.

 The amount of paper arriving at the door is decreasing somewhat (41%) to rapidly (9%).
 Digital inbound documents are increasing somewhat (47%) to rapidly (19%).

 Demand for paperless communications is somewhat on the rise for 46% of respondents, while 19% are seeing a rapid increase in demand.
 Thirty-eight percent of respondents say that they now receive more digital invoices than those in paper form.

 Fourteen percent of respondents have a distributed, multi-channel approach across paper and digital content – up slightly over 2015.
 For 29%, things are adhoc in relation to scanning, which is down slightly over 2015.